divyagiridhar/CSC-510-Group-25/CONTRIBUTING.md

 # Contributing to Atom

-:smile::tada::vulcan_salute: Thank you for your contribution! :tada::smile::vulcan_salute:
+:smile::tada::vulcan_salute: Thank you for your contribution! :smile::tada::vulcan_salute:

 The following is a set of guidelines for contributing to CSC-510-Group-25 on GitHub.
 These are guidelines, not rules.
 Feel comfortable to make changes to this document in a pull request.